 Our license and grant revenues are primarily generated in the United States.
+No individual customer represented more than 10% of our revenues for the three and six month periods ended June 30, 2014 and 2013.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.